Dasharo/open-source-firmware-validation/docs/adding-and-naming-test-cases.md

 When updating a test case ID to follow the convention, append the old ID in the keyword documentation after `Previous IDs:` to help with identifying the test cases during transition.
-Example:
+Example (not from actual test case):

 ```robot
 DSP002.201 - External HDMI display in OS (Ubuntu)